 Resources Description "Programming of Life" Book (has ranked #1 in Molecular Biology) Description "Probability's Nature and Nature's Probability: A Call to Scientific Integrity" Description "Probability's Nature and Nature's Probability -- Lite A Sequel for the Non-Scientist and a Clarion Call to Scientific Integrity" Book Description "Programming of Life Prerequisites" Book Description "Programming of Life" (2012 Telly Award winner for best educational video) DVD

-Service Activities Science presentations on most continents (including in Russia, China, Australia, New Zealand, England, and Germany) cover topics from natural and informational sciences (e.g. Scence vs Pseudoscience),addressing questions like: Can undirected natural processes account for mass, energy, life, or speciation?
+Service Activities Science presentations on most continents (including in Russia, China, Australia, New Zealand, England, and Germany) cover topics from natural and informational sciences (e.g. Scence vs Pseudoscience), addressing questions like: What About Scientific Integrity?
+Can undirected natural processes account for mass, energy, life, or speciation?
 What is the role of chance?
 Are we just incredibly lucky?
 What is information and what does it have to do with life?
 Is Intelligent Design science or religion and why is it important?
 Is ID unambiguously detectable by empirical science?

 Targeted audience will have an interest in science, but need not have a scientific degree.
 Not having funds may not exclude a presentation (many have been done gratis).

 Example video: The Information of Life excerpts Handout and video for "Bio-Informatics: the Information in Life" (presented at UNCW) PDF and video for "Programming of Life" Handout and video for"Is Undirected Naturalism Sufficient?"

 Debates on Naturalism -- Does it Work?
 Typically debate forum is a secular college, with both pro and anti stances presented .

 Advisor on Covering Naturalistic Weakness (for a schoolboard, for example) Avoiding "religious" (creationism) pitfalls and highlighting scientific evidence